PoliticalGraveyard.com

 Halpern, Terry M. — U.S. Attorney for Virgin Islands, 1987-93.
 Still living as of 1993.

 Halpern, William — of Brooklyn, Kings County, N.Y.; Manhattan, New York County, N.Y.
 Socialist.
 Candidate for New York state senate 9th District, 1926; candidate for New York state assembly from New York County 9th District, 1932.
-Presumed deceased.
 Burial location unknown.

 Halpert, Barbara (born c.1920) — of Birmingham, Oakland County, Mich.
 Born about 1920.
-Candidate for U.S. Representative from Michigan 18th District, 1970; Human Rights candidate for U.S. Senator from Michigan, 1972; Human Rights candidate for Presidential Elector for Michigan, 1976.
+Candidate for U.S. Representative from Michigan 18th District, 1970; Human Rights candidate for U.S. Senator from Michigan, 1972; candidate for Presidential Elector for Michigan.
 Female.
-Still living as of 1976.
+Presumed deceased.
+Burial location unknown.

-HALPIN: See also Frederick E. Weeks
+HALPIN: See also William Halpin Dallas — Frederick E. Weeks — Robert H. Wells

 Halpin, Anna — of California.
 Democrat.
-Candidate for Presidential Elector for California, 1952.
+Candidate for Presidential Elector for California.
 Female.
-Still living as of 1952.
+Presumed deceased.
+Burial location unknown.

 Halpin, George R. — of Watervliet, Albany County, N.Y.
 Democrat.
 Mayor of Watervliet, N.Y., 1925-31.
-Presumed deceased.
 Burial location unknown.

 Halpin, John F. — of Ossining, Westchester County, N.Y.
 Citizens Independent candidate for village president of Ossining, New York, 1948.
-Still living as of 1948.
+Presumed deceased.
+Burial location unknown.

 Halpin, Judith Erwin — of Oak Park, Cook County, Ill.
 Democrat.
 Alternate delegate to Democratic National Convention from Illinois, 1980.
 Female.
 Still living as of 1980.